victorChen201/etesting/source/_posts/ftp-on-centos.md

   - Server
 ---

-In this article, we will learn how to configure FTP server on CentOs 7 using ‘vsftpd’. ‘vsftpd’ (Very Secure File Transport Protocol Daemon) is a secure and very fast FTP server on Linux systems.
+In this article, we will learn how to configure FTP server on CentOs 7 using `vsftpd`. `vsftpd` (Very Secure File Transport Protocol Daemon) is a secure and very fast FTP server on Linux systems.

 ## Install vsftpd

 All commands should be run with `root` user.
-Run the following command in terminal to install vsftpd package:
+Run the following command in terminal to install `vsftpd` package:
 ```bash
 yum install vsftpd ftp -y
 ```